symbuzzer/fork-Shizuku/README.md

 * No Google Play Services
 * Open-source codebase
 * Reproducible builds
-* Internet access is only used for wireless debugging connections and to fetch updates from GitHub
+* Internet access is only used for wireless debugging connections
 * Only required permissions are declared

 ### Permissions